zmaillard/zachmaillard.xyz/content/highpoints/humphreys-peak/index.md

   allTrails: https://www.alltrails.com/trail/us/arizona/humphreys-peak
   forestService: https://www.fs.usda.gov/recarea/coconino/recarea/?recid=55108
 ---
-Humphreys Peak is located in the San Francisco Peaks between Flagstaff and the Grand Canyon.
-The San Francisco Peaks are a prominent feature, and is a landmark especially from the deserts north and to the east.
-The main trail starts at the Arizona Snow Bowl Ski Area.
-The trail starts out in the forest, to the north side of the ski area with a series of switchbacks.
-For the first part of the hike, the southern most parts of the switchback bump up against to the ski runs.
-The climb is steady, and the forest provides good shade.

-Just above treeline the trail reaches the saddle between Humphreys Peak and Mount Agassiz.
-At this point, the trail becomes fairly rocky and follows the ridge line to the north.
-I think this is the hardest part of the trail, because it is windy and slow going through the rocks.
-From the top of the summit, the views are stunning, and to the north the south rim of the Grand Canyon is visible.
+I hiked the Humphreys Peak trail in early September.
+I camped at a dispersed camping area about 15 minutes west of the trail head, and was on the trail before sunrise.
+The trail is pretty steep, but the trees provide a lot of shade below the saddle.
+This was less important in the dark, but was nice on the way down.
+At the saddle between Humphreys Peak and Mount Agassiz, you get a clear view of the summit and the route up to the summit.
+There was a fair amount of wind along the ridge line.
+The trail between the saddle and the summit is probably the hardest part of the trail, because you are picking your way through lots of rocks.
+The view from the summit is amazing - clear views up towards the Grand Canyon, and south towards Sedona.